captn3m0/hackertray/README.md

 HackerTray accepts its various options via the command line.
 Run `hackertray -h` to see all options.
 Currently the following switches are supported:

 1. `-c`: Enables comments support.
 Clicking on links will also open the comments page on HN.
 Can be switched off via the UI, but the setting is not remembered.
-2. `--chrome PROFILE_PATH`: Specifying a profile path to a chrome directory will make HackerTray read the Chrome History file to mark links as read.
+2. `--chrome PROFILE-PATH`: Specifying a profile path to a chrome directory will make HackerTray read the Chrome History file to mark links as read.
 Links are checked once every 5 minutes, which is when the History file is copied (to override the lock in case Chrome is open), searched using sqlite and deleted.
 This feature is still experimental.
-3. `--firefox PROFILE_PATH`: Specify path to a firefox profile directory.
+3. `--firefox PROFILE-PATH`: Specify path to a firefox profile directory.
 HackerTray will read your firefox history from this profile, and use it to mark links as read.
 4. `--dnt`: Disable analytics.
 Hackertray will no longer collect any sort of analytics.
 I'd prefer it if you left out this switch, as it helps me improve hackertray by understanding how its being used.

 Note that the `--chrome` and `--firefox` options are independent, and can be used together.
 However, they cannot be specified multiple times (so reading from 2 chrome profiles is not possible).